kuttiproject/weave/README.md

 # Kutti Weave

-This repository contains a fork of Weave Net, the first product developed by Weaveworks, currently community-maintained at [github.com/kuttiproject/weave](https://github.com/kuttiproject/weave).
-It is intended to be a lightweight CNI add-on for Kubernetes, meant for small clusters and non-production use.
+This repository contains a fork of Weave Net, the first product developed by Weaveworks, currently community-maintained at [github.com/rajch/weave](https://github.com/rajch/weave).
+This fork is intended to be a lightweight CNI add-on for Kubernetes, meant for small clusters and non-production use.
 Unlike the full Weave Net, it is not intended for use with Docker.

 [![Go Report Card](https://goreportcard.com/badge/github.com/kuttiproject/weave)](https://goreportcard.com/report/github.com/kuttiproject/weave)
 [![Docker Pulls](https://img.shields.io/docker/pulls/kuttiproject/weave-kube "Number of times the kutti weave-kube image was pulled from the Docker Hub")](https://hub.docker.com/r/kuttiproject/weave-kube)